Sources

 Full

-adventurous mind-sets and outgoing personalities are often better
+mind-sets and outgoing personalities are often better suited.
+Managers

-suited.
-Managers who come from immigrant families or who grew up in ethnically diverse environments can
+who come from immigrant families or who grew up in ethnically diverse

 Another key element is the commitment of the expatriate’s family and,